flukeout/pixeldrift/notes.md

 * Track chooser is not displaying records correctly..
 BUT WHY SIR WHY WHY WHY WHY WHY WHY W HY WHYW Hhljljkk...

+**BUG**

+* Your first time around the track registers as 'new record' after refreshing, even if it's slower
+  * than your localRecord...
+  * Must not be getting set properly (race.bestlap?)

 ##Left Off